 Superior: Barker’s Island Farmers Market runs 8 a.m. to noon near the SS Meteor, rain or shine.

-Superior: Essentia Health-St. Mary’s Hospital Superior Auxiliary meets at 10 a.m. in the courtyard room on the lower level of the hospital.
-All volunteers are welcome to attend.
-Plans for the annual Christmas Holiday Happenings and Bake Sale slated for Nov.
-9 are discussed.
+Superior: Essentia Health St. Mary’s Hospital Superior Auxiliary meets at 10 a.m. in the courtyard room on the lower level of the hospital.

-Duluth: The Parent Grief Support Group for people who lost a child up to age 10 meets 7-8:30 p.m. at St. Mary’s Medical Center in the 2 East Classroom on the second floor near the auditorium and chapel.
+Duluth: The Parent Grief Support Group meets 7-8:30 p.m. at St. Mary’s Medical Center in the 2 East Classroom on the second floor near the auditorium and the chapel.
 Free.
-Call 218-781-4402.
+Call (218) 781-4402.

 Superior: Downtown Farmers Market runs 11 a.m. to 2 p.m. in the parking lot north of the Superior Public Library, rain or shine.

-Superior: Senior dancing runs 1-4 p.m. at the Superior Eagles Club, 1710 N. 12th St. Dance to the oldies by Ed Laureys and David Lee.
-Bring snacks to share for lunch.
-Admission $5 and lunch and coffee is served at 2:30 p.m.
+Superior: Senior Dancing runs 1-4 p.m. at the Superior Eagles Club, 1710 N. 12th St. Dance to the oldies by Ed Laureys and David Lee.
+Bring snacks to share.
+Admission is $5, and lunch and coffee served at 2:30 p.m.
 All couples and singles welcome.

-Superior: The Eagles Auxiliary holds a meat raffle at 6:15 p.m. and serves Coney’s 5-7 p.m.
-Money raised goes to local charities.
+Superior: The Eagles Auxiliary holds a meat raffle at 6:15 p.m.
+Coney’s are served 5-7 p.m.
+All money raised goes to local charities.